tomi2077/git-flow-london-web-career-012819/README.md

 ### Branching

 Before altering your code base, open `index.html` in the browser.
-In the first part of this lab, you're going to add a photo of a turtle below the image of the tree to a branch then merge that branch into master.
+In the first part of this lab, you're going to add a photo of a turtle below the image of the tree to a branch then merge that branch into master..

 * Type `git branch`.
 This should show you that you're on the master branch.
 * Make a new branch called `add-turtle` from the master branch: `git branch add-turtle`